LuFrei/CLI-Game/CLI-Game/docs/Input.md

 ## Quick Start
 #include "Input.h"
-Use `Input::InitActiveKeys()` to initialize Input system with keys you want to keep track of during the life time of your application./
+Use `Input::InitActiveKeys()` to initialize Input system with keys you want to keep track of during the life time of your application.\
 Sync key states with `Input::UpdateActiveKeys()` the updater to sync all cached keys.
 Use `Input::GetKeyDown()`, `Input::GetKeyDown()`, and `Input::GetKeyDown()` to get key states